 Of course, there are always exceptions, and when dealing with regulations, even small mistakes can lead to fines.
 However, working with an IT company focused on medical software could be the key to an easy transition.

-Working with such companies means that they will catch small mistakes that are easy to overlook, and instead of paying for experience with fines, a company can pay a smaller fee to a third party to ensure compliance.
+Working with such companies means that they will catch small mistakes that are easy to overlook, and instead of paying for experience with fines, a company can pay a smaller fee to a third party to ensure regulatory compliance.